Skip to main content

 Ivi Karnezi

-The Greek-Norwegian soprano Ivi Karnezi sings the Mother in the family opera Amahl and the Night Visitors here in Bergen in December.
+The Greek-Norwegian soprano Ivi Karnezi revisits Bergen as the Mother in Menotti's family opera Amahl and the Night Visitors in December

 The Greek-Norwegian soprano Ivi Karnezi studied at the Norwegian Academy of Music in Oslo, as well as at Hochschule für Musik "Hanns Eisler" in Berlin.
 Her professional debut was at Opéra de Lyon in 2010.
 This lead to her first leading role as Donna Anna in Mozart's opera Don Giovanni at Opernfestival Gut Immling in Bavaria in Germany.
 Later she became a member of the soloist ensemble at Staatstheater Braunschweig (Braunswick) where she made large role debut as Elisabetta di Valois in Don Carlo by Verdi, Vitellia in Mozart's La clemenza di Tito, Mimi in Puccini's La bohème, Micaela in Bizet's Carmen, Hanna Glawari in The Merry Widow by Lehár – and as Tatjana in Eugen Onegin by Tchaikovsky.